A solid foundation for students planning to undertake doctoral studies in accounting and finance.

 The University of Dundee has been given a Gold award – the highest possible rating – in the 2017 Teaching Excellence Framework (TEF).

 This course involves seven months of taught modules including Research Methods, Quantitative Methods and three module options.

 The options will depend on the proposed area of research you wish to pursue and will be primarily literature based.

 Once these modules are successfully completed, you can leave with a Postgraduate Diploma, or write a dissertation if continuing to the MRes.

 How you will be taught

-Our programmes are delivered using a variety of lectures, seminars, workshops, tutorials and hands-on computer labs.
-Assessment is by a mixture of coursework (for example, an essay), computer labs, projects based on group assignments and exams.
+Modules are delivered using a variety of lectures, seminars, workshops, tutorials and hands-on computer labs.

 How you will be assessed